 Gin is relatively easy to produce, which also explains why there are so many Gins on the market.
 To mimic the taste of a spirit with such a simple production process is the obvious choice.
 So it's hardly surprising that the first alcohol-free spirit was Gin.

 Like the alcoholic base of regular Gin, the water base is infused with botanicals and then distilled.
-Some producers also add aromas to the distillate to intensify the flavors.
+Some distillers also add aromas to the distillate to intensify the flavors.

 And that is more or less the whole magic behind non-alcoholic Gin.
 However, note that the botanicals and herbs are different in non-alcoholic Gin to balance the alcoholic bite and flavor.
 Of course, these recipes and ingredients are well-kept secrets.